 Are You Confident of the Diagnosis?

-The diagnosis of bacillary angiomatosis (BA) can be made by finding the characteristic skin lesions confirmed by histopathologic examination (
+The diagnosis of bacillary angiomatosis (BA) can be made by finding the characteristic skin lesions confirmed by histopathologic examination (Figure 1).
+Biopsy shows angioproliferation and microorganisms stained with Warthin-Starry silver stain (Figure 2).
+Patients are usually immunocompromised.
+Although BA is a systemic disease, the cutaneous lesions lead to recognition of this entity.

 What you should be alert for in the history